top of page

 This is an internal, experiential process—not a purely intellectual one.
 Clients often use visualization, inner dialogue, and somatic awareness to build relationships with their parts and release emotional burdens.

 EMDR was originally designed specifically to help people reprocess traumatic memories.
 However, it is now used to address a variety of mood issues, anxiety disorders, and even chronic pain.
 EMDR involves bilateral stimulation, like eye movements or tapping, which activates the brain's natural capacity to integrate disturbing memories.
-Instead of retelling the trauma story over and over, patients process it on an emotional and sensory level, allowing the nervous system to resolve the stuck responses of fear, shame, or grief.
+Instead of retelling the trauma story over and over, patients process it on an emotional and sensory level.
+This allows the nervous system to resolve the stuck responses of fear, shame, or grief.

 Comments